Generic selectors

 Do I need an RO system for Checkerboard Cichlids?

-In most cases, yes.
+Yes.
 Unless your tap water is naturally very soft and acidic (which is uncommon in most of North America and Europe), you’ll need an RO system to produce the mineral-poor water base this species requires.
 The investment in an RO unit is essentially a prerequisite for keeping this species successfully long-term.

 Why are my Checkerboard Cichlid’s colors fading?